 - An ostinato is a short rhythmic or melodic pattern that is repeated throughout the rhyme or song to create another rhythmic layer to the performance.
 Demonstrate the ostinato first and then once they’ve picked it up there are lots of ways to experiment – check out these videos below for some ideas.

-- Start with the Body Percussion Flashcards and practice the basics before attempting the short rhythms on the rhythm sheet.
+- Start with these Flashcards and practice the basics before attempting the short rhythms on the rhythm sheet.

 - Everyone stands in a circle.

 - Place the cards in a bag and give the bag to the first child.